FlowFuse/website/company/strategy.md

 ### Strategic Initiatives

-#### Q2 2022
+#### 2022

-##### FlowForge Platform

-##### Node-RED

-_November 2021_

-Our strategic initiatives are what we're focussed on _today_ to help deliver the overall strategy _tomorrow_.

-They will evolve and continually update.
-We may also have initiatives that are not listed here for commercial reasons.

-#### FlowForge Platform

-1. **Make the forge app repository public** - as an open core project, whilst the core is not necessary OSS, we do want to develop in the open where the community are able to contribute.

-    Making the repo public will attract attention due to the community's natural interest in what we are doing.
-So we want to make sure it's done at the right time, when there is something worthwhile for them to see.
+There's four pillars of the product we're investing in:

-#### Node-RED
+1. Node-RED management
+1. Edge Deployments and management
+1. Collaboration features
+1. Enterprise and compliance

+Check out our roadmap for on what we're pursuing in the next few releases.

+Furthermore, we'll continueing our involvement with the Node-RED community.

-1. **Provide technical leadership and direction** - with the 2.2 Milestone release scheduled for January, now is the time to be driving discussions around the items we want to prioritise.
-This includes, but not limited to:
+1. **Provide technical leadership and direction** - This includes
     - Flow Testing Framework
     - Runtime Hooks on Deploy path